 Achilles tendonitis – A common injury categorised by a painful area at the back of the heel, where the Achilles inserts on the heel bone or mid-portion Achilles tendonitis approximately 5 cm from the insertion point.
 Often sharp pain and swelling, and sometimes a prominent lump can form over time can form at the heel bone.
 Commonly brought about by poor foot structure, biomechanics, tight posterior chain (hamstrings/ calves), physical activity or change to your normal load.
 This is something that has good results when treated properly by your podiatrist.

 Osteoarthritis – As we now know, your feet and ankles withstand a lot of wear and tear over the years.
 The joints can become damaged, leading to degeneration or (osteoarthritis) causing swelling, pain, limited range of motion/ joint function and deformity.
-It cannot be reversed, so it’s very important to get onto it early and let the podiatrist assess your history and advise you further.
+It cannot be reversed, so it’s very important to get onto it early and book an appointment with our Podiatrists in Perth to assess your history and advise you further.

 Ingrown Toe Nails – This can be moderate to severe pain affecting and of your toenails, commonly the big toes.
 The edge of the nail grows into the skin and can get inflamed and puss and blood can appear.
 Patients will treat it themselves, often leading to further issues.
 It can be addressed in clinic conservatively and relatively pain free with low risk of reoccurrence.
 However, when they do re-occur sometimes your podiatrist will need to operate and remove the problematic segment of nail permanently with a partial nail avulsion (PNA).

 Corns and Callus – Callus and corns are caused by excess pressure or friction.
 Callus is an area of dead skin, usually underneath the feet, however can occur anywhere where pressure or friction points are.